mattermost/docs/source/deploy/postgres-migration.rst

 .. note::

-  Also, there may be cases where ``pgloader`` continue to migrate remaining tables and skip one or more tables during migration.
-In such cases, it is recommended to identify issues with the table and fix them before running the ``pgloader`` command again with a clean database.
+  Also, there may be cases where pgloader continues to migrate remaining tables and skip one or more tables during migration.
+In such cases, we recommend identifying issues with the table and fixing them before running the ``pgloader`` command again with a clean database.
 It is possible to run the ``pgloader`` command with the ``--debug`` flag to get more information about the errors.

 Mattermost can't connect to the PostgreSQL database